Legal help, services and support for private residential landlords

 This is not a complete list.
 If you are not sure whether the legislation will apply to your property or not you should take legal advice.

-No. The government will publish a form of notice which must be served on existing tenants within 1 month of the commencement date.
+No. The government will publish a prescribed form information notice, which must be served on existing tenants within 1 month of the commencement date (ie on or before 31 May 2026).

 This will likely inform tenants of their new rights under the legislation.